 To help you determine which category best fits your commercial vehicle operation, refer to CDL Medical Requirements Frequently Asked Questions (FAQs).[Back to Top]

-CDL drivers who certify to either a "non-excepted interstate" or "non-excepted intrastate" category of commercial motor vehicle (CMV) operation must have their physical examination completed by a medical examiner who is listed on the Federal Motor Carrier Safety Administration’s (FMCSA's) National Registry of Medical Examiners.
+CDL drivers who certify to either a "non-excepted interstate" or "non-excepted intrastate" category of commercial motor vehicle (CMV) operation must have their physical examiner's certificate completed by a medical examiner who is listed on the Federal Motor Carrier Safety Administration’s (FMCSA's) National Registry of Medical Examiners.

-If you have a medical examination certificate that was completed prior to the May 21, 2014 deadline by an examiner not listed on the National Registry of Medical Examiners, it will be valid until its expiration date.
-The Department of Motor Vehicles (DMV) will not accept any medical examination certificates completed on or after May 21, 2014, unless it was completed by a medical examiner listed on the National Registry and the certificate displays the medical examiner’s registry number.
+The Department of Motor Vehicles (DMV) will not accept your medical examiner's certificate unless it was completed by a medical examiner listed on the National Registry of Medical Examiners and the certificate displays the medical examiner’s registry number.

 For more information on how to locate a medical examiner who is on the Registry, refer to the National Registry of Medical Examiners.[Back to Top]

-If you are applying for an original, renewal, or replacement CDL/commercial learner's permit, you must certify on your application to one of the four categories of commercial motor vehicle (CMV) operations listed above.
+If you are applying for an original, renewal, or replacement CDL/commercial learner's permit (CLP), you must certify on your application to one of the four categories of commercial motor vehicle (CMV) operations listed above.
 Based on your certification category, you may be required to submit additional medical documentation.

 Failure to meet these conditions will cause your application to be denied.[Back to Top]

 Prior to submission, please make sure that the information on your medical document(s) is legible, clear and complete.
-For your convenience and use as a guide, DMV has provided you with a template of the two most commonly submitted medical examiner's certificates.
+If we cannot read the documentation, then we will not be able to update your record.

 If you are a trucking company submitting medical certification document(s) on behalf of your drivers, please use the submission options listed above.[Back to Top]